Critical Tools at Your Fingertips!

 - Critical information related to health and physical education

-- Resources available to support distance learning and quality instruction
+- Resources available to support distance and in-person learning

 - Sharing of best practices

 - Opportunity to ask questions and connect with other health and physical educators

 - Grade Span Collaboration Meetings are held immediately following the Hangouts from 4 to 5 p.m.